In a Nutshell:

 Here are a few other pointers to keeping things safe for your little ones in their sandbox:

-- If making a wooden sandbox, the box should also be nailed well together in the corners with corner joints to ensure sturdiness.
+• If making a wooden sandbox, the box should also be nailed well together in the corners with corner joints to ensure sturdiness (and nails completely covered of course).

-- You can extend the life of the wooden sandbox by adding a natural sealant coating once a year.
+• Extend the life of a wooden sandbox by adding a natural sealant coating once a year.

-- Keeping a cover on your sandbox when it’s not being used can also help to prevent mold growth.
+• Cover it when not in use to prevent mold growth.
 This will also keep animals from getting into your sandbox, which can potentially become very unsanitary!

-- Make sure to check on the sandbox regularly to make sure there isn’t anything potentially dangerous like animal feces, sharp objects, etc.
+• Check on the sandbox regularly to make sure there isn’t anything potentially dangerous like animal feces, sharp objects, new wildlife families, etc.

 One of the best parts about being a kid during the spring and summer months is the sandbox.
 It represents hours of freedom, where you could simply build and make and not worry about whether it was right or wrong.